-• A student on probation (and dependent student's parents, where applicable) is notified in writing of the improvements necessary

-• RCW students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
-Physical education is excluded from these limits.

-• ADP students on academic probation may take no more than seven semester hours of credit in a semester, excluding physical education courses.

-• RCW students on probation are required to meet with the dean of the college (or his/her designee) periodically to review progress and may be required to meet other special provisions.

-• ADP students on probation may be required to consult with their advisor or meet other special provisions.

-Academic Suspension and Dismissal

-Students may be suspended if their GPAs fall below the standards specified below.
-Residential College for Women students must also have been on probation for one term immediately preceding suspension and have failed to meet the requirements outlined during the term of probation.
-ADP students must have been on academic probation for one full year without showing significant improvement.
-A student who is suspended may not reenroll before a year has elapsed.
+- A student on probation (and dependent student's parents, where applicable) is notified in writing of the improvements necessary - RCW students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
+Physical education is excluded from these limits. - ADP students on academic probation may take no more than seven semester hours of credit in a semester, excluding physical education courses. - RCW students on probation are required to meet with the dean of the college (or his/her designee) periodically to review progress and may be required to meet other special provisions. - ADP students on probation may be required to consult with their advisor or meet other special provisions.
+Academic Suspension and Dismissal Students may be suspended if their GPAs fall below the standards listed below.
+Except as specified below, Residential College for Women students must also have been on probation for one term immediately preceding suspension and have failed to meet the requirements outlined during the term of probation.
+Except as specified below, ADP students must have been on academic probation for one full year without showing significant improvement.
+A student who is suspended may not re-enroll before a year has elapsed.
 After one year the student desiring to re-enroll must apply through the Admissions or ADP office and must provide evidence that the problems that led to suspension have been mastered.
 Readmission is not automatic.
 Students may appeal a suspension decision and subsequent to a student's appeal the college may, at its sole discretion, allow the student to return on probation.
+Suspension Below Cumulative GPA: